 As the student unrest stirs, young revolutionary Marius falls in love with the now teenage Cosette, but Valjean plans to move away from Paris, until an explosive moment in history and the people of the city are brought together to fight for the right to be free.

-Seats on the side of the Upper Circle are classed as side view restricted.
+Seats on the side of the Grand Circle are classed as side view restricted.
 Seats from Row R back in the Stalls and Row H back in the Dress Circle may be restricted view due to the overhang and may not have a view of the top of the stage.

 Find out more about the venue for your show: Directions, Transport options and facilities.